Zona da Mata (Minas Gerais)

 Zona da Mata is a mesoregion of the state of Minas Gerais, Brazil, situated in the southeastern part of the state, along the border of the states of Minas Gerais, Rio de Janeiro and Espírito Santo.
-The region has a lot of hills, and the heights varies from 100 to 1,900 meters.
+The region is notably hilly, with altitude varying from 100 meters to 1,900 meters.

-The most important river is the Paraíba do Sul.
+The most significant river in the region is the Paraíba do Sul.

 Because of its geography it produces one of the best coffees of the region; coming first in 2007 in the annual Brazilian Quality Coffee for Espresso Awards (run by the Italian coffee company Illy).

 Zona da Mata was the richest region of Minas Gerais from the 1850s to the 1930s due to coffee and milk production.
-Today - along with farming - textile, furniture, siderurgy and automotive industries are important to the economy of the region.
+Today – along with farming – textile, furniture, siderurgy and automotive industries are important to the economy of the region.
 Some important roads cross the region, like the BR-116, BR-040 and BR-267.

 The mesoregion is composed of the following microregions.